Garrett Cooper Player Props: Marlins vs. Phillies

-On Friday, Garrett Cooper (batting .316 in his past 10 games) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 6:40 PM ET.
+Garrett Cooper -- batting .316 in his past 10 games -- will be in action for the Miami Marlins against the Philadelphia Phillies, with Ranger Suarez on the mound, on July 8 at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Cardinals.
+He racked up two hits (going 2-for-4 with a home run and an RBI) in his last game against the Phillies.

 Garrett Cooper Game Info & Props vs. the Phillies